trentlarson/P2P-Docs/README.md

-P2P-Docs
+P2P Docs
 ==============

 Use this together with the file-sharing program of your choice to share files in more of a publish/subscribe model (and maintain your own changes separately), keeping your own organization of files.

-See http://familyhistories.info for general updates on this project.
+See http://p2pdocs.familyhistories.info for general updates on this project.

 Here is a link to an early version of this application.
 It has some of the basics if you want to play around, but...